dumbfunded/dumb-site/content/about.md

 Domain registry for the [.io](https://en.wikipedia.org/wiki/.io) TLD and the place to go to buy domains with very similar names to `dumbfunded.io`.

-Average monthly cost: **$7.00**! *(yes that's right, the domain itself is nearly the most expensive part)*
+Average monthly cost: **$7.00**!
+Yep, the domain itself accounts for half of dumbfunded's budget.

 ### [Twitter](https://twitter.com/)
 Gracious host of the [dumbfunded](https://twitter.com/dumbfundedit) Twitter feed, helping to bring links to all the people of the world.

-Average monthly cost: $0
+Twitter, of course, is famous for having no discernable business model and thus is free.

 ### [Google Analytics](https://analytics.google.com/)
-Collects some data so we can tell that somebody reads this thing.

-Average monthly cost: $0 *(but we all know Google is getting something out of it)*
+Collects the data that says anyone reads this thing.
+Costs nothing, but we all know what Google is getting out of it.

 ### [Let's Encrypt](https://letsencrypt.org/)
 Provides the SSL certificate for `dumbfunded.io`.

-Average monthly cost: $0.
+Gratis.

 # Our esteemed sponsor alumni